Jeff406/crowdfunding-platform-autotest/README.md

 **How to install and run the project locally**

 To run project locally, node (v18.16.1, lower version would not work) and npm should be pre-installed

     npm install
     npm install -g npx

 This was tested in Linux (Ubuntu 23.04) and Google Chrome must be installed in default location and available in PATH env (/usr/bin)
-This might work in Windows. (not tested)
+This might not work in Windows. (not tested)

 Running by pre-defined scripts: